The Sharpie Pen Review

-There are lots of reviews out there of The Sharpie Pen, and I have had mine for a while now, but I never got around to writing up my review of them until now.
-These pens come in fine point in red, blue, black and green and are available at most stores that I have visited.
+There are lots of reviews out there of The Sharpie Pen and I have been writing with mine for a while now.
+I don’t know why but I never got around to writing up my Sharpie Pen review until now.
+They come in fine point in red, blue, black and green and are available at most stores that I have visited.
 Amazon has the assorted color packs available in both a 4 pack and 14 pack.
 There is also a 4 pack of black only available, and both Staples and OfficeMax carry a 12 pack of red, blue, and black individually.

-Being (as the package proudly states) the “first Sharpie pen” these pens have a lot to live up to if they want to match the versatility and quality standards that the basic Sharpie permanent market has set.
-Knowing the Sharpie brand, I was sure that they would not compromise the brand name with an inferior product, so when I did this review with the writing samples, I was not surprised by how well the pens performed.
+Being the first Sharpie pen they have a lot to live up to if they want to match the versatility and quality standards that the basic Sharpie permanent market has set.
+Knowing the Sharpie brand, I was sure that they would not compromise the brand name with an inferior product.
+When we did this review with the writing samples, we were not surprised by how well the pens performed.

-So when you head out to your local Office Max, Staples, or Office Depot…or if you head on over to Amazon.com, the above package is what you should be looking for.
-Some of the key features of this pen are as follows:
+When you head out to your local Office Max, Staples, or Office Depot or visit Amazon.com, the above package is what you should be looking for.
+Some of the key features are listed out below.

 The next writing sample I did was in one of the notebooks that I dont usually get such good performance with, and that is my Moleskine.
 On this paper you can see when you click on the picture that there is a bit of feathering, which is no surprise because I usually get that with any pen I try on this paper.
-Additionally, you can see that the drying time on the Moleskine paper is not quite ideal at about 7 seconds to become totally dry, however unless you are a lefty this probably wont be too much of an issue.
+Additionally, you can see that the drying time on the Moleskine paper is not quite ideal at about 7 seconds to become totally dry.
+Unless you are a lefty this probably wont be too much of an issue for you.
 The next picture shows the bleed through that I got with the Moleskine and the Sharpie Pen.

 In addition to the great writing performance of these pens, I also found them to be fairly comfortable to write with.
-If I could modify the pens grip a bit, I think it would be perfect, but I just wasnt totally comfortable writing with it because of how the barrel of the pen abruptly ends right before the grip section begins.
+If I could modify the pens grip a bit, I think it would be perfect.
+I wasnt totally comfortable writing with it because of how the barrel of the pen abruptly ends right before the grip section begins.
 It creates a slightly rough edge which is a little too close to where I hold the pen.
-It certainly was not a deal breaker when it comes to writing with the Sharpie Pen for me, but I would prefer a more subtle transition from the barrel to the grip section.
-At the end of the day I would highly recommend these pens because of their super smooth writing, bright colors, and the simple fact that you know you can rely on the quality of the Sharpie brand.
+It certainly was not a deal breaker when it comes to writing with the Sharpie Pen for me.
+I would prefer a more subtle transition from the barrel to the grip section though.
+I would highly recommend these pens because of their super smooth writing, bright colors, and the simple fact that you know you can rely on the quality of the Sharpie brand.

-Update 08/14/09: If you like the regular Sharpie Pen check out the OfficeSupplyGeek review of the new Retractable Sharpie Pen.
+Update 08/14/09: If you like the regular version, check out the OfficeSupplyGeek review of the new Retractable Sharpie Pen.

-Update 09/23/09: Check out the review of the Orange and Purple Sharpie Pens here.
+Update 09/23/09: Check out the review of the Orange and Puprple versions.

-Update 11/19/09: Sharpie has updated the Sharpie pen yet again, check out the Sharpie Pen Grip review.
+Update 11/19/09: They have updated the Sharpie pen yet again, check out the Sharpie Pen Grip review.

 Thank you for a very thorough review!
 I have two black Sharpie pens languishing in my desk drawer.
 For no good reason they haven’t made it into my regular pen rotation.
 I need to correct that oversight.